broxus/locklift/docs/src/pages/guides/setting-up-a-project.md

 ## Running Tests

-The introduction of the [Proxy network](./../locklift-network/overview.md) has significantly streamlined the testing process.
-When using Locklift to run tests, the framework automatically selects the Proxy network as the default environment.
+The introduction of the [Locklift network](./../locklift-network/overview.md) has significantly streamlined the testing process.
+When using Locklift to run tests, the framework automatically selects the Locklift network as the default environment.
 This eliminates the need to specify a network manually or initiate a local sandbox each time, simplifying the overall testing procedure and saving valuable time.

 You can run Mocha tests for your project contracts using the `test` command.